 Let’s start with something simple.
 Sun exposure alone doesn’t explain skin cancers that develop on skin not ordinarily exposed to sunlight.
 It seems obvious but people get skin cancer in places the sun simply doesn’t shine.
-Furthermore, the fact is that skin cancers are caused by quite a few different things but I’m going to demonstrate that while the sun my be responsible for some, it’s likely not responsible for all.
+Furthermore, the fact is those skin cancers are caused by quite a few different things.
+However, I’m going to demonstrate that while the sun may be responsible for some, it’s likely not responsible for all.

 But let’s make this simple and look at the biggest clue.
 The study says specifically “since 1985”.
 So I set out to discover what all happened in 1985?
 As it turns out… a couple of fairly significant things actually.

 In 1985, SPF 15 and higher became available for the first time.

 “That’s when SPF 15 and higher became available, we started doing skin-cancer screenings, and we launched the first melanoma-awareness campaign,” says Darrell Rigel, clinical professor of dermatology at New York University and former president of the American Academy of Dermatology.